LaurentOngaro/UEVaultManager/docs/source/output.rst

 Each asset will also have its data saved in to different json files:

--  the folder ``<data folder>/metadata``: contains a json file for each asset (identified by its ‘asset_id’) to store its metadata (get from a call to the epic API)
+-  the folder ``<data folder>/metadata``: contains a json file for each asset (identified by its `asset_id`) to store its metadata (get from a call to the epic API)
--  the folder ``<data folder>/extras``: contains a json file for each asset (identified by its ‘asset_id’) to store its ‘extras data’ (grabbed from the marketplace page of the asset)
+-  the folder ``<data folder>/extras``: contains a json file for each asset (identified by its `asset_id`) to store its ''extras data'' (grabbed from the marketplace page of the asset)

 Note:

 -  filtering data (using the -fc optional arguments) occurs BEFORE saving extras data
--  some “extras” json files can be missing where the corresponding “metadata” json file is present, that’s because some data could have not been grabbed or the asset page not found during the process.
+-  some `extras` json files can be missing where the corresponding `metadata` json file is present, that's because some data could have not been grabbed or the asset page not found during the process.
 -  the grabbing processing for extras data is using a text based search, so the analysed asset page could be the bad one and results could be